Local legends: the stories behind 5 of Mt. Pleasant’s most popular bars

 In 1933, in the small town of Mt.
 Pleasant the bar business was booming.
 Prohibition had just ended, and in its wake a myriad of pubs and bars were popping up all over town.
 Some of those establishments continue to be prominent in the community today; but given their storied histories, there’s more to these local staples than meets the eye.

-The Green Spot Pub
+The Green Spot – 808 N. Mission Street

 Like many of Mt.
 Pleasant’s bars, The Green Spot Pub was founded in 1933 directly after the end of prohibition.
-Since then it has had four owners including Francis Phillips, whose son currently owns Freddie’s Tavern.
+Since then it has had various owners icluding Francis Phillips, whose son currently owns Freddie’s Tavern.
 Today, The Green Spot Pub is owned by Jim Holton, owner of Mountain Town Station, Summit Smokehouse, & Camille’s Prime in Mt.
 Pleasant.
 The Green Spot Pub is best known for its Saint Patrick’s Day celebrations entail several hundred pounds of corned beef and green beer on tap!

-The Bird Bar and Grill
+The Bird Bar & Grill – 223 S. Main Street

 Strolling down the streets of downtown Mt.
 Pleasant, the deep maroon entrance to Marty’s Bar is easy to spot.
 However, few would guess that the structure behind that maroon façade is actually a little over 130 years old, making it one of the oldest buildings in downtown.

 Spring break in Mt.
 Pleasant tends to be a less-than-sunny affair, filled with chilly overcast weather rather than warm beaches.
 Despite this, in the late 1980s spring break in Mt.
 Pleasant was full of rock music blasting through the air as local residents danced in the sand.
-It wasn’t a sudden, rare heat wave making the beach parties possible, though; instead, it was the ingenious thinking of Freddie Phillips, the owner of Freddie’s Tavern, who filled his bar with sand for a makeshift beach and invited local rock ‘n roll bands to play on weekends.
+Today Freddie’s Tavern is recognized for its exceptional food — which has earned the establishment 8 People’s Choice Awards for “Best Burger in Town.”